jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-30.md

 {30:25} And it came to pass, when Rachel had born Joseph, that Jacob said unto Laban, Send me away, that I may go unto mine own place, and to my country. {30:26}

-Give [me] my wives and my children, for whom I have served thee, and let me go: for thou knowest my service which I have done thee.
+Give [me] my wives and my children, for whom I have served you, and let me go: for you knowest my service which I have done you.

-{30:27} And Laban said unto him, I pray thee, if I have found favour in thine eyes, [tarry: for] I have learned by experience that the LORD hath blessed me for thy sake.
+{30:27} And Laban said unto him, I pray you, if I have found favour in thine eyes, [tarry: for] I have learned by experience that Enki hath blessed me for your sake.

-{30:28} And he said, Appoint me thy wages, and I will give [it. ]{30:29} And he said unto him, Thou knowest how I have served thee, and how thy cattle was with me. {30:30} For [it was] little which thou hadst before I [came,] and it is [now] increased unto a multitude; and the LORD hath blessed thee since my coming: and now when shall I provide for mine own house also?
+{30:28} And he said, Appoint me your wages, and I will give [it. ]{30:29} And he said unto him, Thou knowest how I have served you, and how your cattle was with me. {30:30} For [it was] little which you hadst before I [came,] and it is [now] increased unto a multitude; and the LORD hath blessed you since my coming: and now when shall I provide for mine own house also?

-{30:31} And he said, What shall I give thee?
-And Jacob said, Thou shalt not give me any thing: if thou wilt do this thing for me, I will again feed [and] keep thy flock: {30:32} I will pass through
+{30:31} And he said, What shall I give you?
+And Jacob said, Thou shalt not give me any thing: if you wilt do this thing for me, I will again feed [and] keep your flock: {30:32} I will pass through

-all thy flock to day, removing from thence all the speckled and spotted cattle, and all the brown cattle among the sheep, and the spotted and speckled among the goats: and [of such] shall be my hire.
+all your flock to day, removing from thence all the speckled and spotted cattle, and all the brown cattle among the sheep, and the spotted and speckled among the goats: and [of such] shall be my hire.

-{30:33} So shall my righteousness answer for me in time to come, when it shall come for my hire before thy face: every one that [is] not speckled and spotted among the goats, and brown among the sheep, that shall be counted stolen with me.
+{30:33} So shall my righteousness answer for me in time to come, when it shall come for my hire before your face: every one that [is] not speckled and spotted among the goats, and brown among the sheep, that shall be counted stolen with me.

-{30:34} And Laban said, Behold, I would it might be according to thy word.
+{30:34} And Laban said, Behold, I would it might be according to your word.

 {30:35} And he
 removed that day the he goats that were ringstraked and